 From the 32 summer recipes I made globe artichokes with the best ever vinaigrette I’ve tasted.
 I also made the honey parfait which was sublime and it was accompanied by pickled plums.
 These got such a big thumbs up that I turned them into a sorbet.

 Autumn started on time with Easter ushering in cool mornings and evenings with the hint of winter as we had some early rain.
 I sat down and read through the 29 recipes and I first made an adaptation of the roasted pumpkin soup and roasted pumpkin seeds before turning to a dessert.
 The roasted pumpkin seeds are addictive and make a really healthy snack.

 For dessert I made the pink peppercorn bavarois and I enjoyed the technical aspects of this dessert.

-I can highly recommend this book as there is a wide variety of recipes to try, all of them restaurant quality!
+I can highly recommend From Nature To Plate as there is a wide variety of recipes to try, all of them restaurant quality!
 You will be able to easily make adaptations to suit the region you live in and the produce you can find.